 Savvy Tip #8: Moderate Topics.

 The moderation feature allows you to choose which responses show on the Grid.
-From your Educator Admin (admin.flip.com), select the Actions button to edit your Topic settings.
-In the Topic settings section toggle on Moderate videos and comments.
+From your Educator Admin (admin.flip.com), select the 3 dot Actions button to edit your Topic settings.
+In the Topic Settings section, toggle on Moderate student activity.
 After you review, you can provide private feedback, share the video with the student’s family, and choose whether to make the video visible to the class or keep it hidden.

 Savvy Tip #9: Use Sticky Notes.